jlehegaret/cs171-project/README.md

 [http://testthewebforward.org/dashboard/#all](http://testthewebforward.org/dashboard/#all)

-By default, this shows (WHAT, ACTUALLY) the amount of code committed to the overall W3C test suite.
+By default, this shows the amount of code committed to the overall W3C test suite.
 Gray is code that is part of the W3C repository, while red marks code that is waiting as a pull request.
 Dark gray shows us the overall number of open issues.

 By using the dropdown box, you can choose to see instead information per-spec or per-working group.
 Every item that starts "wg-" is a working group (and each working group may work on many specs), while **every other** item in the dropdown is one particular spec.